 CreditCards.com says this card is just as good as the Blue Cash Preferred.
 It's ideal for the busy cardholder who doesn't have time to worry about spending on bonus categories.

-- Earn a $150 statement credit after you spend $500 within the first three months.
+- Earn a $150 bonus after you spend $500 on purchases in your first three months from account opening

 Who should get this card

-This card is best for those who want an easy-to-use everyday cash back credit card with rewards for all purchases.
+This card is good for those who want an easy-to-use everyday cash back credit card with rewards for all purchases.
+While the rewards aren't as generous as competing cards, its simplicity and reliable rewards system makes up for the lower rate.

 Freedom Unlimited charges no annual fee, making it a more affordable option than some other cash-back cards.
 It isn't ideal if you do a lot of spending in one particular category that could earn a higher reward elsewhere.